imarc/handbook/README.markdown

 ========

 This is the source for the Imarc Handbook.
-All changes, pull requests, etc. should always be done against the *gh-pages* branch (this one), as the branch is specifically used by Github Pages with jekyll to generate the front end.
+All changes, pull requests, etc. should always be done against the *gh-pages* branch.

+Handbook uses gh-pages and can be viewed locally using [Jekyll](https://jekyllrb.com/).
+Install Jekyll and run `jekyll serve` within the project directory.

 Just show me the Handbook
 -------------------------